Hello and welcome to SFU Library!

 - helping you track down hard-to-find items.

-The Indigenous Initiatives Librarian and Liaison for First Nations Studies is Jenna Walsh.
+The Indigenous Initiatives Librarian and Liaison for Indigenous Studies is Jenna Walsh.
 Please contact the liaison librarian for the course or field you are working in, if you require research assistance.

-If you are conducting research on Aboriginal/Indigenous topics, see the guide, First Nations Research Resources, which outlines the key databases, journals, encyclopedia/reference sources, associations, and more that may inform your research.
+If you are conducting research on Indigenous topics, see the guide, Indigenous Studies Research Resources, which outlines the key databases, journals, encyclopedia/reference sources, associations, and more that may inform your research.
 Similarly, we maintain research guides for all of SFU's teaching disciplines that will point you to key resources.
 Browse research guides by your subject area.

 Student Learning Commons

-The Student Learning Commons provides writing and learning support services to Aboriginal students across all three SFU campuses, through:
+The Student Learning Commons provides writing and learning support services to Indigenous students across all three SFU campuses, through:

 - personal consultations